 This may be difficult, especially when you have two children around, one a toddler and the other a newborn.
 Hire a confinement nanny in Singapore to take care of your baby, and sleep whenever your babies are sleeping.
 Power naps are and proper sleep are what you need to hasten your recovery rate.

 Treat Your Body Well

-Do not do Strenuous Exercises
+Avoid Strenuous Exercises

 Avoid exercising too vigorously during your confinement period as you need to let your body heal naturally and any external pressure can cause the incision site to become painful.
-If you want, you can go for a 10-minute walk as a light exercise.
+If you want to, you can go for a 10-minute walk as a light exercise.
 The movement will be good for your body as long as you don’t push yourself too much.

 Reduce Your Pain

 With your second C-section, the pain and time required for the overall recovery period may be longer.
 Do not consume any medication without consulting your doctor in advance.
 Since you are breastfeeding, you would want to avoid passing any medicine to your baby through the milk.
 Try using a heating pad at the incision site to reduce the pain.